carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 </li>

-<li>Join the 9ja Web3 Grant Initiative on Telegram!
+<li>Join the ReFi Club on WhatsApp.

-::GuideModal{id="nextsteps-6" title="Join the 9ja Web3 Grant Initiative on Telegram" body="I've started a community specifically for Nigeria NGOs looking for Web3 funding opportunities.
-We're starting on Telegram.
+::GuideModal{id="nextsteps-6" title="Join the ReFi Club on WhatsApp" body="I've started a community specifically for African grassroots initiatives looking for Web3 funding opportunities.
+We're starting on WhatsApp.
 You can join through this link and introduce yourself."}

 </li>